lmas/thesis/thesis.typ

 // Industry 4.0

 Today the world is experiencing it's fourth industrial revolution.
-If the two previous revolutions were driven by the use of electricity and digitisation in the manufacturing industry, then today's shift is mainly driven by the large amount of smart, modular, and highly connected devices that forms the so called Internet-of-Things.
+If the use of electricity and digitisation pushed the two previous revolutions in the manufacturing industry, then today's shift is mainly driven by the large amount of smart, modular, and highly connected devices that forms the so called Internet-of-Things.
 Dubbed as "Industry 4.0" by the team of german scientists _Dr.
 Lasi et al._